Description of last weekend’s live-stream telethon fundraiser, Bazaar at Home Edition, held by the Buddhist Church of Sacramento.

 Missed the Bazaar at Home Edition telethon?
 Click the link to view the YouTube recording.
 You are welcome.

-Let’s hope that we can all attend next year’s Japanese Food and Cultural Bazaar in person!
+To sum up, I am sure we all hope we can attend next year’s Japanese Food and Cultural Bazaar in person!

 Comments on the Buddhist Church of Sacramento Bazaar at Home Edition?